Oil Spills in Mangroves: Planning and Response Considerations

 This report summarizes current research on mangrove ecosystems and was written for those who work in spill response and planning in regions where mangrove ecosystems are an important part of the coastline.
 It aims to help minimize environmental impacts in mangroves when oil spills threaten them.

 Oil Spills in Mangroves is the second in a series of publications prepared by NOAA's Office of Response and Restoration to provide response-related information on specific warm-water resources.
-(Other publications in the series include Oil Spills in Coral Reefs and Oil and Sea Turtles.)
+Other publications in the series can be accessed through the blue navigation bar at the page top.

 More Information about Mangroves